AntonC9018/godot_debugging_issue/README.md

 # godot_debugging_issue

+This repo has been created to illustrate a bug.
+See the [related issue](https://github.com/godotengine/godot-csharp-vscode/issues/17).

+# Instructions

 1. `git clone` somewhere.
 2. Open the folder in godot editor.
 3. Add the default `godot C#` debugging configuration.